PowerScript/KatanaFramework/README.md

 </pre></i></n>

 # FEATURES
- *SESSIONS* Using sessions in each module to not waste time.
- *VARIABLES TEMP* Save results in variables for use in other modules.
- *SYSTEM COMMANDS* Execute System commands through the console.
- *INTERNAL FUNCTIONS* Run internal functions from console.
- *GUI* Graphical User interface.
+ *SESSIONS* Using sessions in each module to not waste time, *VARIABLES TEMP* Save results in variables for use in other modules, *SYSTEM COMMANDS* Execute System commands through the console, *INTERNAL FUNCTIONS* Run internal functions from console, *GUI* Graphical User interface,
  *SETTINGS* Enable and disable features easily.

 # USAGE